 Diffusion is the spontaneous movement of any substance spreading from a higher concentration to a lower concentration, attempting to reach equilibrium.

-Osmosis is a process in which water moves through a membrane.
+Osmosis is similar, but is particular to solutions (dissolved mixtures) separated by a membrane.
+Osmosis is the process in which water moves through a membrane.
 The natural movement of water is from the side of the membrane with a high concentration of water to the side with a low concentration of water.
-The term osmosis is particular to solutions (dissolved mixtures) seperated by a membrane.
-Diffusion is similar but refers to any substance spreading from a higher concentration to a lower concentration any doesn't involve a membrane.

 After dissolving the eggshell, we are left with a membrane that holds the insides of the egg.
 This membrane is selectively permeable.
 This means that it lets some molecules move through it and blocks out other molecules.
 Water moves through the membrane easily.
 Bigger molecules, like the sugar molecules in the corn syrup, do not pass through the membrane.

 You may have noticed that the egg expanded in the initial vinegar solution when you dissolved the shell.
 This is because the vinegar has a higher concentration of water than the inside of the egg.